Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/secure/snowflake-privatelink.md

 <CloudProviders type='Snowflake' />

-:::note Snowflake SSO with PrivateLink
+:::note Snowflake OAuth with PrivateLink
-Users connecting to Snowflake using SSO over an AWS PrivateLink connection from <Constant name="cloud" /> will also require access to a PrivateLink endpoint from their local workstation.
+Users connecting to Snowflake using [Snowflake OAuth](/docs/cloud/manage-access/set-up-snowflake-oauth) over an AWS PrivateLink connection from <Constant name="cloud" /> will also require access to a PrivateLink endpoint from their local workstation.
+Where possible, use [Snowflake External OAuth](/docs/cloud/manage-access/external-oauth) instead to bypass this limitation.

+Snowflake docs:
->Currently, for any given Snowflake account, SSO works with only one account URL at a time: either the public account URL or the URL associated with the private connectivity service.
+>Currently, for any given Snowflake account, SSO works with only one account URL at a time: either the public account URL or the URL associated with the private connectivity service

 - [Snowflake SSO with Private Connectivity](https://docs.snowflake.com/en/user-guide/admin-security-fed-auth-overview#label-sso-private-connectivity)
 :::